 - Monitor – means to monitor all file transfers in one centralized location which in turn means better governance, compliance and reduced IT costs.

 Driven by increasingly stringent privacy regulations and the need to quickly transfer and track files globally, many organizations are in the process of replacing their legacy FTP systems and moving towards MFT solutions.
-In fact, cloud-based managed file transfer solutions are gaining the most momentum (more on this subject in future blogs).
+In fact, managed file transfer solutions are gaining the most momentum (more on this subject in future blogs).